What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 - Any implement that leaves visible marks on glass

-The AR coating reduces reflective losses from ~4% to ~1.5% — damage to it is measurable and permanent.
+The AR coating reduces reflective losses from about 4% to about 1.5%.
+Damage to it is measurable and permanent.

 3. Unapproved Chemical Cleaners

 Every major panel manufacturer specifies approved cleaning chemicals in their maintenance guide.
-Common violations:
+Common violations that can void your solar panel warranty:

-Ammonia-based cleaners (Windex, similar glass cleaners): Ammonia degrades the EVA (ethylene vinyl acetate) encapsulant that bonds cells to the glass backsheet.
+Ammonia-based cleaners (Windex, similar glass cleaners): Ammonia degrades the EVA (ethylene vinyl acetate) encapsulant.
+This bonds cells to the glass backsheet.
 Long-term exposure can accelerate yellowing and delamination.
 Most warranties explicitly exclude “chemical damage.”

-Undiluted acidic cleaners: While dilute vinegar is sometimes discussed as a cleaning option, undiluted acidic products can etch glass coatings and corrode aluminium frames.
+Undiluted acidic cleaners: While dilute vinegar is sometimes discussed as a cleaning option, undiluted acidic products can etch glass coatings.
+They can also corrode aluminium frames.
 See our vinegar cleaning analysis.

-Bleach and oxidising agents: Attack aluminium frame anodisation and can corrode connections.
+Bleach and oxidising agents: These attack aluminium frame anodisation.
+They can corrode connections.

-Petroleum solvents: WD-40 and similar products leave hydrocarbon films that attract dust and can seep into junction areas.
+Petroleum solvents: WD-40 and similar products leave hydrocarbon films.
+These attract dust and can seep into junction areas.

 Safe alternative: pH-neutral solar-specific cleaners diluted in purified water, or purified water alone.